-According to Acumen Research and Consulting, the global Malaria Diagnostics market is expected to grow at noteworthy CAGR around 5.9 % throughout the forecast period and reach around US$ 900 million by 2026.
+The global malaria diagnostics market is expected to grow at noteworthy CAGR around 5.9 % throughout the forecast period 2019 to 2026 and reach around US$ 900 million by 2026.

 Malaria is triggered by the Plasmodium parasites and the female anopheles mosquito transmits them.
 Malaria diagnosis involves microscopy and blood testing.
 Malaria diagnosis.
 The WHO estimated 203 million cases of malaria in 2012 to lead to an estimated 627,000 fatalities.
 There were 33 million instances of malaria, respectively.
 Accurate and early malaria diagnoses are essential because patients quickly recover when early therapy is begun and investment in diagnostic methods is stimulated.
 This has resulted to technological progress in developing fast diagnostic testing and is the main driver for this market's growth.
 The difficulties confronting this market are to speed up diagnostic test recognition and use in malaria diagnosis.
 WHO has updated its Malaria Guidelines and is recommending that all suspected malaria instances have been tested.
 Global partners ' initiatives to provide universal access to diagnostic kits have been conducted.